Hathorn Hall

 Hathorn Hall is a historic academic building on the campus of Bates College in Lewiston, Maine.
-Built in 1857 to a design by Gridley J.F.
-Bryant, it was the college's first academic building following the move of the Maine State Seminary (as it was then known) from Parsonsfield to Lewiston.
+Built in 1857 to a design by American architect Gridley J.F.
+Bryant, it was the college's first academic building and library following the move of the Maine State Seminary (as it was then known) from Parsonsfield to Lewiston.
 The building was listed on the National Register of Historic Places in 1970.

 Description

 Hathorn Hall is centrally located on the Bates College campus, which is located northeast of Lewiston's commercial downtown area.
 The hall is a rectangular brick building, three stories in height, with a hip roof capped by a cupola housing an open belfry.
 Low pedimented gables rise from the short ends of the roof.
 The gables and the roof's cornice are studded with modillions.
 Its main entrance, set on one of the short ends, is sheltered by a rectangular flat-roof portico, which has fluted Corinthian columns supporting a full entablature with cornice.